ipChrisLee/BJTU_OS_Projects/lee_shell/docs/Some_Information_of_Linux_Shell.md

   * [syscall](https://docs.rs/syscalls/0.6.6/syscalls/)

-    It is not recommended to use this library, since the version is low, the download volume is low and it has not been updated for three years, said ZX.
+    It is not recommended to use this library, since the version is low, the download volume is low, and it has not been updated for three years, said ZX.

 * Some usefule tools: